Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 South African Hotel

-This is an another example of a typical hotel which was on the corner of Wessels and Juta street across from the Braamfontein Cemetery.
+This is another example of a typical hotel which was on the corner of Wessels and Juta street across from the Braamfontein Cemetery.
 Braamfontein lost Graaf & Wessels Streets to the M1 highway in the late 1960s.

 Official sites date this hotel to the 1930s but one can see from the early pictures that it was more likely to have been built around late 1890s – early 1900s as it is in the same style and structure of other hotels in the area with verified dates.
 The original building no longer exists.